-Our dance program has a history of excellence for 30 years.
+Our dance program has a 30-year history of excellence.
 The program attracts a cosmopolitan enrollment of students from across the country and abroad and is accredited by the National Association of Schools of Dance.

 What to Expect

-Students who choose to concentrate in performance and choreography will choose a focus in ballet or contemporary dance.
 The program is known for offering rigorous technical training while also providing opportunities for broad-based study in dance an dbeyond.
-Experience a world-class repertory, including historical dance works by George Balanchine, New York City Ballet, Martha Graham, Twyla Tharp, David Parsons, Lila York and Lynne Taylor Corbett, as well as original works by our eminent faculty.
-You will be exposed to dance techniques including classical ballet, contemporary dance, jazz, musical theater and world dance.
+Experience a world-class repertory, including historical dance works by George Balanchine, Martha Graham, Twyla Tharp, David Parsons, Lila York and Lynne Taylor Corbett, as well as original works by our eminent faculty.
+You will be exposed to dance techniques that include classical ballet, contemporary dance, jazz, musical theater and world dance.

 B B.A. in Dance

-The Department of Theatre and Dance, in the College of Arts and Sciences, maintains an active guest-artist program bringing in professional directors, choreographers, actors, dancers and designers from all over the world to work with students.
-As a dance major, you will be exposed to experiences that will help you develop professional training performance, technique and pedagogical experiences.
+The Department of Theatre and Dance, in the College of Arts and Sciences, maintains an active guest-artist program that brings in professional directors, choreographers, actors, dancers and designers from all over the world to work with students.
+As a dance major, you will be exposed to opportunities that will help you develop professional training performance, technique and pedagogical experiences.

 The following courses fulfill some of the requirements for a Bachelor of Arts in Dance: